-Against the backdrop of reform and liberalization in China, HNA Group has become one of the fastest-growing multinational corporations.
-Since its first flight in 1993, HNA has evolved from a regional airline based on Hainan Island into a giant multi-industry conglomerate as a result of international investments with a strategic focus on air-travel, hospitality, tourism, real estate, commodity retail, finance, logistics, shipbuilding and eco-tech.
+Through more than 20 years of development, HNA Group has evolved from a traditional enterprise as a regional airline based on Hainan Island into an international multi-industry conglomerate.
+This transformation has taken placeas a result of international investments with a strategic focus on airtravel, hospitality, tourism, real estate, commodity retail, finance, logistics, shipbuilding, eco-tech, and media and entertainment.

-HNA Group has been honored with opportunities to accompany China’s national leaders to visit the United States, United Kingdom, Belgium, and the Czech Republic, among others.
-These national leaders witnessed the signing of contracts allowing HNA to operate flights between Beijing and Lisbon, Beijing and Manchester, and Shanghai and Brussels.
-HNA has also embraced international markets in other ways by acquiring ICE, Carlson Rezidor Hotel Group, Ingram Micro Inc., and Gategroup; by becoming the largest single shareholder of Hilton Worldwide; by joining hands with Uber through strategic cooperation; and by establishing a joint venture with Rocket Space.
+HNA Group has been honored to have national leaders from around the worldwitness the signing of numerous HNA contracts, including contracts that haveallowedit to operate flights between Beijing and Lisbon, Beijing and Manchester, Shanghai and Brussels, and Beijing and Berlin.
+HNA has alsoembraced international markets in other ways by acquiring International Currency Exchange, Carlson Rezidor Hotel Group, Ingram Micro Inc., and Gategroup; by becoming the largest single shareholder of Hilton Worldwide and Deutsche Bank; by joining hands with Uber through strategic cooperation; and by establishing a joint venture with Rocket Space.

-Even as HNA Group has grown to become a large international corporation, it has maintained a stark commitment to strong CSR practices.
-One of HNA’s key CSR initiatives is HNA Brightness Action, which over the last 12 years has helped over 6000 cataract patients to regain their sight in regions including the Tibetan Plateau, Xinjiang, and Inner-Mongolia as well as Africa and Southeast Asia.
-In 2016, HNA Group initiated the Nepal World Culture Heritage Program with UNESCO, and worked with UNICEF on the Love Gift Program.
-To date, HNA Group has donated over RMB 10 billion in charity.
+As HNA Group has grown into a large international corporation, it has maintained a stark commitment to strong CSR practices.
+One of HNA Group’s key CSR initiatives is HNA Brightness Action, which has helped over 6000 cataract patients from around the world to regain their sight in regions including the Tibetan Plateau, Xinjiang, and Inner-Mongolia, as well as areas in Africa and Southeast Asia.
+In 2016, HNA Group initiated the Nepal World Culture Heritage Program in conjunction with UNESCO and worked with UNICEF on the Love Gift Program.
+To date, HNA Group has donated over $1.5 billion (USD) to charities.